agongi/study/java-concurrency/volatile/README.md

 Volatile keyword guarantees that **all reads and writes** to a volatile variable are read/written **directly to main memory.**

 > Volatile keyword is used in variable

-### Synchronized
-Prevents any other thread from obtaining the monitor (or lock) for the same object.

-> Synchronized keyword is used in method